 - approved underwriter; or

-- the liable person in accordance with the Motor Vehicles Insurance (Third-Party Risks) Ordinance (Chapter 104 of the Laws of Malta).
+- in accordance with the Motor Vehicles Insurance (Third-Party Risks) Ordinance (Chapter 104 of the Laws of Malta).

 In addition, the arbiter for financial services, appointed pursuant to the Arbiter for Financial Services Act (Chapter 555 of the Laws of Malta) deals with complaints filed by eligible customers.
 A ‘customer’ is defined as a natural person or a micro enterprise (an enterprise which employs fewer than ten persons and whose annual turnover or annual balance sheet total does not exceed €2 million).
 An ‘eligible customer’ for the purposes of the act is a customer:

 - who is a consumer of a financial services provider;

 - to whom the financial services provider has offered to provide a financial service; or

 - who has sought the provision of a financial service from a financial services provider.

 A financial services provider includes a provider which is authorised by the Malta Financial Services Authority (MFSA) in terms of any financial services law, including insurance.
 In terms of the Arbiter for Financial Services Act, the claimant and the financial services provider will first be invited to resolve the dispute through mediation, provided both parties consent.
 If the parties do not consent or if the mediation is unsuccessful, the Office of the Arbiter will proceed to investigate and decide on the complaint.